Forum on Race and Democracy

-Stewart Kwoh is the President and Executive Director of the Asian Pacific American Legal Center of Southern California (APALC).
-Under Kwoh's leadership, the APALC has become the largest and most diverse legal assistance and civil rights organization targeting Asian Pacific American in the United States.
-He is also Vice-Chair of the Board of Directors for the Asian American Justice Center (AAJC), which was co-founded by APALC in 1991.
+Stewart Kwoh is the founding President and Executive Director of Asian Americans Advancing Justice - Los Angeles.
+Under Kwoh's leadership, Advancing Justice - LA has become the largest and most diverse legal assistance and civil rights organization targeting Asian Pacific American in the United States.
+He is also Vice-Chair of the Board of Directors for the Asian American Justice Center (AAJC), which was co-founded by Advancing Justice - LA in 1991.
 AAJC is the country's first national pan Asian civil rights organization.

 Stewart Kwoh earned his Bachelor of Arts at UCLA and his Juris Doctorate degree from the UCLA Law School.
 He was a grader for the California State Bar Exam and has been President of the Southern California Chinese Lawyers Association.
 He is also an instructor at UCLA for “Asian Americans and the Law”.

-With Stewart’s leadership the APALC has become the largest Asian American legal services and civil rights organization in the U.S. APALC provides services for over 15,000 individuals per year including those who seek to become U.S. citizens and who seek relief from domestic violence or cutoffs from government benefits.
+With Stewart’s leadership the Advancing Justice - LA has become the largest Asian American legal services and civil rights organization in the U.S. Advancing Justice - LA provides services for over 15,000 individuals per year including those who seek to become U.S. citizens and who seek relief from domestic violence or cutoffs from government benefits.
 APALC has represented victims of hate violence and exploitation from sweatshops including workers who were enslaved in El Monte, California.
-APALC has pioneered the development of programs, coalitions and projects that build bridges with other racial groups.
+Advancing Justice - LA has pioneered the development of programs, coalitions and projects that build bridges with other racial groups.
 One of its programs, Leadership Development in Interethnic Relations, has been featured several times in the L.A.
 Times and other media outlets.
-APALC has over 40 talented staff, 700 volunteers, and a dedicated board of directors and advisors.
-In 1999-2000, APALC led a statewide coalition to focus on census outreach.
-And in 2001, APALC led a similar statewide effort with the Coalition of Asian Pacific Americans for Fair Redistricting to propose a redistricting plan for the California Assembly.
-This effort was the first time that Asian Americans have proposed a statewide redistricting plan in the U.S.
+Advancing Justice - LA has over 40 talented staff, 700 volunteers, and a dedicated board of directors and advisors.
+In 1999-2000, Advancing Justice - LA led a statewide coalition to focus on census outreach.
+And in 2001, Advancing Justice - LA led a similar statewide effort with the Coalition of Asian Pacificcans have proposed a statewide redistricting plan

 Bill Lynch & Associates